MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 ## How many Azure ATP Sensors do I need?

-The number of Azure ATP Sensors depend on your network layout, volume of packets and volume of events captured by Azure ATP.
-To determine the exact number, see [Azure ATP Sensor Sizing](atp-capacity-planning.md#azure-atp-standalone-sensor-sizing).
+Every domain controller in the environment should be covered by an ATP sensor or standalone sensor.
+For more information, see [Azure ATP Sensor Sizing](atp-capacity-planning.md#azure-atp-standalone-sensor-sizing).

 ## Why are certain accounts considered sensitive?